espinoco/espinoco.github.io/src/About.md

 [Carlo Espino's site on GitHub](https://github.com/espinoco/espinoco.github.io).
 Sneak into the console for some magic.
 ## Email

-Please write to carlo at carlo espino dot com.
+My email address is my first initial at espino dot c o.